wangruinju/Double-Fusion/README.md

 # Double-Fusion
 This repository documentation is used to explain the model in the papar by Kang, Hakmook, et al. "[A bayesian double fusion model for resting-state brain connectivity using joint functional and structural data](https://www.liebertpub.com/doi/abs/10.1089/brain.2016.0447)."
 Brain connectivity 7.4 (2017): 219-227.

+Since GitHub doest not render the equation in Markdown, you can preview the [Readme](https://htmlpreview.github.io/?https://github.com/wangruinju/Double-Fusion/blob/master/README.html) file in HTML format.

 # Introduction

 Our brain network, as a complex integrative system, consists of many different regions that have each own task and function and simultaneously share structural and functional information.
 With the developed imaging techniques such as functional magnetic resonance imaging (fMRI) and diffusion tensor imaging (DTI), researchers can investigate the underlying brain functions related to human behaviors and some diseases or disorders in the nervous system such as major depressive disorder (MDD).